shounaknaik/Multiplatform-Mobile-App-Development-with-React-Native/README.md

 5) finally start your Expo cli and scanthe QR with your android or iOS.
 Everything will work fine.

 This solution was given by Mr Abdul Aziz Khan.

+For using Secure store:

+1) Run this: expo install expo-secure-store
+2) import it in your file like this :import * as SecureStore from 'expo-secure-store';